“It is now urgent to dare to know oneself, to dare to confess to oneself what one is, to dare to ask oneself what one wants to be.”

-Gina Athena Ulysseis an artist-academic-activist, a self-described Post-Zora Interventionist.
+Gina Athena Ulysseis a feminist artist-anthropologist-activist and self-described Post-Zora Interventionist.
 She was born in Pétion-Ville, Haïti.
 Her various creative projects include spokenword, performance art, and installation pieces.
 Her poetry has appeared in several journals and collections.

 A dynamic performer and public speaker, she is described by artist Evan Bissell as “a powerhouse and a whirling storm.”
 Historian Robin D.G.
 Kelley calls her “a one-woman aftershock.”
 Gina Athena has delivered many a talks and performed variations of her works and conducted workshops at conferences, in colleges and universities throughout the United States and internationally.
 She is currently Professor of Anthropology at Wesleyan University in Middletown, Connecticut.